Pinkulani/Aed/ReadMe.md

 <h1 align="center">Emilion</h1>
 <br>

 This project is made for learning but also for the challange.
 It should not be neccesary to leave the running program mostly.
 Although this won't be the case exactly as many things are very hard to implement.
-This should in the end be seen as a Mini-Desktop.
+This is planned to become a Mini-Desktop.

 <h2>Features</h2>
 <br>